Where the Boys Are

-Where the Boys Are is a 1960 American CinemaScope comedy film directed by Henry Levin and starring Connie Francis, Dolores Hart, Paula Prentiss, George Hamilton, Yvette Mimieux, Jim Hutton, and Frank Gorshin.
-It was written by George Wells based on the 1960 novel of the same name by Glendon Swarthout.
-The screenplay concerns four female college students who spend spring break in Fort Lauderdale.
-The title song "Where the Boys Are" was sung by Connie Francis, who played one of the foursome.
+Where the Boys Are is a 1960 American CinemaScope romantic comedy film directed by Henry Levin and starring Dolores Hart, George Hamilton, Yvette Mimieux, Jim Hutton, Barbara Nichols, Paula Prentiss, Frank Gorshin, and Connie Francis.
+The screenplay by George Wells is based on the 1960 novel of the same name by Glendon Swarthout.
+The plot follows four female college students who spend spring break in Fort Lauderdale, Florida.
+The title song "Where the Boys Are" was sung by Francis, who played one of the foursome.

 Where the Boys Are was one of the first teen films to explore adolescent sexuality and the changing sexual morals and attitudes among American college youth.
 Aimed at the teen market, it inspired many American college students to head to Fort Lauderdale for their annual spring break.
-It won Laurel Awards for Best Comedy of the Year and Best Comedy Actress (Paula Prentiss).
+It won Laurel Awards for Best Comedy of the Year and Best Comedy Actress (Prentiss).

 Plot

-The film mainly focuses on the "coming of age" of four girl students at a midwestern university during spring vacation.
+The film mainly focuses on the "coming of age" of four girl students at a Midwestern university during spring vacation.
 In a class discussion, smart, down-to-earth Merritt Andrews suggests that premarital sex might be something young women should experience.
 Melanie Tolman, a magnet for young men, loses her virginity on her first date, soon after the young women arrive in Fort Lauderdale, Florida.
 Tuggle Carpenter seeks to be a "baby-making machine", lacking only a man to join her in marriage.
 The athletic Angie, who is clueless about romance, rounds out the group.

 The girls find their attitudes challenged.
 Merritt, a freshman, meets suave, darkly handsome Ryder Smith, a senior at Brown University, and realizes she is not ready for sex.
-Melanie discovers that Franklin, a boy from Yale University whom she thought loved her, was only using her for sex.
+Melanie discovers that Franklin, a boy from Yale University who she thought loved her, was only using her for sex.
 Tuggle quickly fixes her attention on goofy "TV" Thompson, a junior at Michigan State University, but becomes disillusioned when he becomes infatuated with performer Lola Fandango, a "mermaid" swimmer/dancer in a local nightclub.
 Angie stumbles into a relationship with eccentric jazz musician Basil.

 The relationship angst of Merritt, Tuggle, and Angie evaporates when they discover Melanie is distraught after going to meet Franklin at a motel and instead finding there another of the "Yalies", Dill, who raped her.
 Franklin had moved on to another girl, but told Dill that Melanie was "easy" and set up the ambush.
 Melanie, her dress torn, walks into traffic.
 Just as her friends arrive, she is sideswiped by a car and is rushed to the hospital.

 Ultimately, the girls resolve to act more maturely and responsibly.
 After hearing about Melanie, "TV" returns to Tuggle.
 Angie ends up with Basil, especially after he loses his glasses and needs her help.
 Melanie recovers in the hospital, with Merritt looking after her.
 Merritt promises Ryder she will continue their long-distance relationship.
 He then drives them back to college.